Only Usain Bolt Looks at the Clock

 PROTIP: You can't define your metrics in terms of others.
 In other words "We want to be in the top quartile" means you are just in the pack watching everyone else.
 Define your goals simply, directly, and on your own terms: "Our margin will be 20%" or "We will bring in $1 Billion new sales" and then watch your scoreboard.

-If you really want to lead then you should only look at your target, the clock, your scoreboard because everyone else is behind you.
+If you really want to lead then you should only look at your targets and your scoreboard because you should assume everyone else is behind you.